microtrain/bootcamp/13-Express/02-Express.md

 > In class examples may differ from the attached GitHub repositories.

-## Create an ExpressJS based Project
+## Create an Express based Project

 Go to GitHub and create a new project *mean.example.com*.
 You can change this to your own domain name if you have one *mean.YOUR-DOMAIN.TLD*.
 If you use your own domain, moving forward, remember to replace example.com with that of your domain.